KarasLabRAVE/rave-CEZIA/README.md

 # rave-CEZIA

 RAVE-CEZIA is a set of standalone R packages (EZFragility, EZPLHG) to compute automatic epileptogenic zone localization.
-The packages have vignettes to show how to run the package on a small patient data.
+The packages have an Rmarkdown which show how to run the package on a small patient data.
+The Rmarkdown is in vignettes and can be found with

 Its overaching goal is to use machine learning techniques to combine results from diverse epileptogenic zone identification algorithms